shibarchi/TiFCon/README.md

 ***BitConverter.ToSingle*** (or Int/Int16/Double) can be used in C# to get numeric data from the 4 bytes; i.e. **BitConverter.ToSingle(xdata, 45)** will give pitch value if data array is stored as **xdata**

+## Bare minimum Control

+To implement a basic autonomous flight control system, we need to control - elevators, ailerons, rudder, throttle and nose wheel.
+In X-Plane control commands for control surfaces are between +1.0 to -1.0, -40 (counter clock dir) to +40 for nose wheel and 0 to 1.0 for throttle.